djhshih/guidelines-genai-usage/README.md

 # Guidelines on GenAI usage in science

 While GenAI can provide productivity gain when used appropriately, it has also amplified the creation of unprofessional work dubbed "AI slop," without little effort from the users.

+When GenAI makes something up that is not true, we call it "hallucination," personalifying GenAI with the use of this word.
+In fact, GenAI does *not* hallucinate, for the simple reason that GenAI is not a person.
+Rather, GenAI can *fabricate* information, and fabrication has serious ramifications in science.

 The quality of work produced by GenAI can sometimes be impressive, especially in the context of writing text that need not be grounded in facts or generating images that need not be accurate.
 However, it is important that remember that AI-generated work often contains fabricated facts and data, because GenAI models are trained to generate text or images that are *plausible* but not necessiarily accurate.
 Therefore, using GenAI in scientific work requires forethought and care.

 At best, creating AI slop reflects poorly on your professionalism and quality of work; at worst, it causes you to commit misconduct.